exposit/zerowriting/lcd screen/setup.md

 snap install marksman`
 ```

 Pick a theme, add the markdown.strikethrough option as faux comments.
+Save files as .md to take full advantage of the colors.

-Open config.toml and add:
+Open ~/.configs/helix/config.toml and add:
 ```
 theme = "gruxbox"